INEWMax/objective-c-style-guide/README.md

 `.xib` files should be always be near to `.h` and `.m` files, never in a separate directory.
 Is better to have file oganized in this order: `.h`, `.m`, `.xib`.

+### Deploy Configuration

+One Target for each deploy configuration should be used.
+The target should be named with a clear patter useful to identifying:
+ - The App name and/or Brand (see Multi Brand Projects)
+ - The App Environment

+Each Target is linked to a specific Info.plist file and .pch configuration with the same name as the Target name.

+The PRODUCT_NAME XCode configuration should be named in the same way.
+Customize the CFBundleDisplayName or the CFBundleName in the Info.plist if the app name need to be different from PRODUCT_NAME.

+**For example:**
+Project Name: Kitchen
+Targets Names:
+ - KitchenDev (development server, in-house)
+ - KitchenTest (test server, client environment, UAT)
+ - KitchenProd (production server, client environment for Client final acceptance)
+ - KitchenAppStore (production server, client environment, AppStore configuration) Configuration Files:
+ - KitchenDev.plist & KitchenDev.pch
+ - KitchenTest.plist & KitchenTest.pch
+ - KitchenProd.plist & KitchenProd.pch
+ - KitchenAppStore.plist & KitchenAppStore.pch
+Product Names:
+ - KitchenDev.app
+ - KitchenTest.app
+ - KitchenProd.app
+ - KitchenAppStore.app

+### Multi Brand Projects

+When a project involves some similar apps with only small functional difference it's recommended to use the same code base as much as possible.
+In that way it will be easy to maintain the code among all apps during all the project lifecycle (es. sharing bugfixes or enhance functionalities).

+The XCode project it's unique for all apps and the specific app configuration is made by different  Targets .

 ### Warnings